 Herbert was born at Saham Toney in Norfolk in January 1858.
 He was the sixth child of Edward and Mary Ann Tennant.
 His parents were married on 18th November 1842 at Beachamwell, near Ely.
 His father a carpenter, aged 23 at the time, and his mother Mary Ann Bellaman, aged 21, a milliner and the daughter of a labourer.

-In April 1851, the family can be found according to the Census still living at Saham Toney, his father being described as a journeyman carpenter.
+In April 1851, the family can be found, according to the Census, living at Saham Toney, his father being described as a journeyman carpenter.
 The Census also records his mother Mary Ann, aged 28, and two children of the marriage, Elizabeth, aged 2, and baby Amelia.
 Edward was also described as a Publican at this time according to Amelia’s baptism records.

 The April 1861 Census shows the family indeed living at The Bull Inn with Edward’s occupation shown as a carpenter, aged 42, Mary Ann, aged 39, and the following children: Elizabeth (12), Thomas W (6), Arthur (5), Herbert (3), Sarah (11 months), and a servant Virtue Herring, only 13 years old.

-Edward and Mary Ann had had 7 children by this time but Amelia had died along with Thomas Edward by this time.
+Edward and Mary Ann had had 7 children now but Amelia had died along with Thomas Edward by this time.

 In April 1871, the family are living in the parish of Watton Edward.
 Mary is aged 49 and the children are listed as: Thomas (16), a carpenter; Arthur (15), a tailor’s apprentice; Herbert (13), a pupil teacher; Edward (8); and Sidney (6), both scholars.